 My Daddy never really got well, and Mumma ruled the roost “out of necessity,” she said.
 I never had too many moments with Daddy and our couch was a place that was off limits to Mumma.
 Daddy just patted my shoulder, scooped up a couple bottles of milk, and the Sunday paper and said, “A moment can last a lifetime—good or bad.
 If you’re gonna gamble, you’d better make it good.”

 In our rural decadence, we sprawled across the couch on the front lawn right where Mumma had hauled it, among free-range chickens, June sun, and Mumma’s new water sprinkler.

 Suzanne Rancourt is of Abenaki/Huron descent, Bear Clan, born and raised in the mountains of West Central Maine, currently residing in the Adirondack Mountains of New York.
 She is a multimodal artist with work appearing in Slipstream, Dawnland Voices, The Muddy River Review, Ginosko, Journal of Military Experience, Cimarron Review, Callaloo, numerous anthologies, and translations.
-Her book, Billboard in the Clouds, was won the Native Writers’ Circle of the Americas First Book Award.
-Her second book, Murmurs at the Gate (Unsolicited Press), will publish in May 2018.
+Her book, Billboard in the Clouds, won the Native Writers’ Circle of the Americas First Book Award.
+Her second book, Murmurs at the Gate (Unsolicited Press), was published in May 2018.
 Ms. Rancourt is a United States Marine Corps veteran.